tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 ### Common problems and troubleshooting

-Even established tank can have problems that arise from time to time.
-The following is a table that lists some problems and the quick action you can take to solve them.
+Even established tanks can have problems that arise from time to time.
+The following is a list of some problems and the quick actions you can take to solve them.

 | Symptom                              | Most likely cause                                 | Immediate action                                                                                 | Long-term fix                                         |
 | ------------------------------------ | ------------------------------------------------- | ------------------------------------------------------------------------------------------------ | ----------------------------------------------------- |